 When considering where to apply potential applicants should carefully consider which institution would offer the best fit for their area of research and career aspirations and limit their application to those.
-Applicants should make the DTP aware if they have applied to another DTP.
+Whilst applicants are encouraged to submit to one DTP only, if they apply to multiple DTPs they should make them all aware that they have submitted multiple applications.